Occupational burnout: Other instruments that measure burnout

 In 1999, Wilmar Schaufeli and Arnold Bakker published the Utrecht Work Engagement Scale (UWES), an instrument that uses a conceptualisation similar to that of the MBI.
 However the UWES measures vigour, dedication and absorption, positive counterparts (or polar opposites) of the high-burnout endpoints of the MBI's subscales.

 In 2010, researchers at the Mayo Clinic used portions of the MBI, along with other comprehensive assessments, to develop the Well-Being Index, a nine-item self-assessment tool designed to measure burnout and other dimensions of distress in healthcare workers specifically.
 The measure has mainly been used in the United States.

 The Occupational Depression Inventory (ODI) was published in 2020.
 The measure covers the nine main symptoms of depression that individuals ascribe to their jobs and quantifies the severity of those work-attributed symptoms.
 The ODI also generates provisional diagnoses of job-ascribed depression.
 The instrument exhibits robust psychometric properties.
 The ODI is the only instrument that assesses work-related suicidal thoughts, a particularly important symptom calling for immediate attention.
 Available evidence indicates that burnout scales have very high correlations with the ODI, correlations that cannot be explained by item content overlap, suggesting that the ODI is a suitable replacement for burnout scales like the MBI.

 Different types of burnout

-As listed below, there are thought to be other types of burnout.
-Except for teacher burnout, the other types of burnout are not reflective of occupational burnout.
+Burnout in certain groups of people has received focused attention.

-Caregiver burnout in the context of unpaid caregiving
+Caregiver burnout

 Burnout is thought to affect caregivers.
 In the ICD-11, in the description for code QF27 "Difficulty or need for assistance at home and no other household member able to render care" the term "caregiver burnout" is given as a synonym.

 Spouse burnout

-Malach-Pines (who also published as Ayala Pines) advanced the view that burnout can also occur in connection to the spousal role.
+Aylala Malach-Pines (who also published as Ayala Pines) advanced the view that burnout can occur in connection to the spousal role.